Visit the Reproductive Health Access Project main website

 Dr. Romanos received her undergraduate degree from New York University in Spanish literature and her medical degree from the University of Connecticut.
 Dr. Romanos completed a residency in family medicine at the Lawrence Family Medicine Residency Program in Lawrence, MA.
 Like many of her fellow Regional Clinical Network Leaders (RCLs), she completed her fellowship in the Leadership Training Academy through Physicians for Reproductive Health, where she honed her skills as a physician advocate for reproductive rights and justice.
 Dr. Romanos has been a member of the Network for over 10 years and she works as an abortion provider throughout the state of Ohio.
 She is an Ohio Academy of Family Physicians board member, member constituency alternate delegate to the AAFP’s Congress of Delegates, women’s constituency co-convener for the 2022 National Conference of Constituency Leaders (NCCL), and former president of the Central Ohio AFP chapter.
 She also enjoys teaching OBGYN and family medicine residents and students about reproductive health, physician advocacy, and reproductive justice.
 Dr. Romanos supports clinician activists in RHAP’s Idaho, Illinois, Indiana, Michigan, Minnesota, and Ohio Clusters.

-Silpa Srinivasulu, MPH (she/hers)
+Silpa Srinivasulu, MPH, PhDc (she/hers)

-Director of Programs and Evaluation | National Fellowship Director
+Interim Co-Executive Director | Director of Programs and Evaluation

 About the Reproductive Health Access Project: